 Free-of-charge methods to recruit employees include posting ads on popular platforms such as LinkedIn, Facebook, or Jobs.com.
 You might also consider a premium recruitment option, such as advertising on Indeed, Glassdoor, or ZipRecruiter.
 Further, if you have the resources, you could consider hiring a recruitment agency to help you find talent.

-If Amazon is getting into the hair salon business, you know there’s money to be made in the industry, which is worth $46 billion in the US alone.
+The hair salon industry is booming, and it’s worth $52.2 billion in the US alone.
 If you’re a master hair stylist, you could get a piece of that market with your own hair salon.

 It takes an investment to start, but you can earn an excellent return on that investment, and eventually grow to have a whole chain of hair salons.
 You’re a business expert now, so style your plans and get ready to launch your new hair salon empire!